 Here is a fine photo of me, enjoying the last day of my year long celebration!
-I've got my childhood skates key around my neck and my Grinnell College sweatshirt on!
+I'm wearing my childhood skate key on a cord around my neck, along with a cozy Grinnell College sweatshirt!

 I was just a baby in 1957, when my family moved to Grinnell.
 I was too young to skate.
 It was probably around 1962 when I first tested my metal skates, on the walk in front of my house.
 I got a lot of skinned knees from those sidewalks, buckled from Elm tree roots!

 Please don't look too carefully, or you'll see I'm only wearing one skate.
 I recently bought the rusty thing for $1.75, at an antique store.
 The skate had no strap, so I created my own.
 I would have looked the part better, had I worn Keds or saddle shoes.
 But I did find moccasins in my closet.
 I used my key to tighten the skate onto the soft leather.